|

 This relation is derived from the geometry of refracting (or reflecting)

-ray, illustrated bellow, for reflecting and refracting surface of
+ray, illustrated below, for reflecting and refracting surface of

-fundamental relation of Gaussian approximation.
-O and I
+fundamental relation of Gaussian approximation (all angles are

 are object and image distance, respectively, n and n' are